-1 If somebody would utter a German expression like 'Da ist ein rotes Auto' instead of an English expression then all those who cannot understand German would not react.
+&lt;sup>1 If somebody would utter a German expression like 'Da ist ein rotes Auto' instead of an English expression, then all those who cannot understand German would not react.

-Thus there are at least three systems which have to be learned: as the primary system the structure of objects, and as secondary systems the language expressions together with the meaning function.
+COGNITIVE SYSTEMS: From this follows the general assumption, that there are at least three systems which have to be learned: as the primary system the structure of objects, and as secondary systems the language expressions together with the meaning function.
 Because these learning processes are different in every person there is no exact 1-to-1 congruence between the different individual meaning functions; they always differ and make the learning and the usage of natural languages an enduring adventure.
-This is the reason for the well known synaptic gap which is a steady source of misunderstandings and errors caused by this gap (cf. Doeben-Henisch and Wagner (2007)5).
+This is the reason for the well known synaptic gap which is a steady source of misunderstandings and errors caused by this gap (cf. Doeben-Henisch and Wagner (2007)).